Best Tips For Growing Rhubarb In Containers

 9. Glaskin’s Perpetual Rhubarb

-This cheerful species thrives in Zones 3-9, however it prefers colder summers if possible.
-And it's a cultivar that can be harvested earlier than some of the others.
+This cheerful species thrives in Zones 3-9.
+However, it prefers colder summers if possible.
+And it's a cultivar that can be harvested earlier than others.

 They're ready to harvest when the red-and-green stalks reach 12-14 inches in length.
 Cut a few outside stalks from the plant's base using a knife, and enjoy!